 During Part 1 of the study, the participants visited the clinic 10 times.
+This part of the study lasted 16 weeks.
 During Part 2 of the study, the participants visited the clinic 16 times.
+This part of the study lasted 32 weeks.

-The study doctors gave the participants their study treatments and kept track of any medical problems reported by the participants or observed by the doctors or study staff.
+During both parts, the study doctors gave the participants their study treatments at most visits.
+They also kept track of any medical problems reported by the participants or observed by the doctors or study staff and asked about the participants' medications.

-At all visits during Part 1 and Part 2, the study doctors also:
+During both parts, the study doctors also: